medialab/sandcrawler/quick_start.md

 <h2 id="what-now">What now?</h2>

-Now that you know the basics of sandcrawler, feel free to roam (or even scrape...) its documentation whose summary can be found on your left.
+Now that you know the basics of sandcrawler, feel free to roam (or even scrape...) the present documentation whose summary can be found on your left.

 <blockquote align="center" class="twitter-tweet" lang="en"><p>Show more data on your web page than available in your API?
 That&#39;s a scrapin&#39; <a href="http://t.co/sGCsFXUTjF">pic.twitter.com/sGCsFXUTjF</a></p>&mdash; Andrew Nesbitt (@teabass) <a href="https://twitter.com/teabass/status/557877644474454016">January 21, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>